For a variety of reasons students may find it necessary to change their schedules once the semester has begun.

 - care of family during an emergency arising after the withdrawal period has ended

 - military duty, where activation has occurred after the withdrawal period has ended

 - transfer credit which is verified only after the withdrawal period has ended

 The petition is to be presented to the Associate Vice President of Undergraduate Studies and must include an explanation of the extenuating circumstances, whatever documentation is available and a course withdrawal form signed by the instructor, indicating a grade of W is to be assigned.

-Note: Students are strongly encouraged to discuss the impact dropping a course may have on their academic and/or financial status with their advisor and/or the Bursar’s Office and Financial Aid Office.
+Note: Students are strongly encouraged to discuss the impact dropping a course may have on their academic and/or financial status with their advisor and/or Student Account Services and Financial Aid Office.
 If dropping a course or courses will drop a student to below full-time status, a student’s eligibility for financial aid, on-campus housing and intercollegiate athletics, as well as eligibility for loan deferments, insurance and the like may be affected.